linode/docs/docs/guides/development/python/python-data-types/index.md

 ## Conclusion

 With that, you have what you need to start working effectively with the most common data types in Python.
-Following this tutorial can help you get more familiar with everything from basic types like Boolean and integer to strings, collections, and dictionaries.
+Following this tutorial can help you get more familiar with everything from basic types like Boolean and integers to strings, collections, and dictionaries.

 Looking to deepen your understanding?
 Then be sure to look at our other [guides on Python](/docs/guides/development/python/).
 A few of these have been linked throughout this guide, but here is a list gathering those together: